 The above screenshot is taken shows the engagement rates of Instagram influencers with varying numbers of followers.

 As you can see, influencers with less than 35K followers have the highest engagement rate (5.3%).
-As the the number of followers increases to between 35K and 50K, the engagement drops by more than 50% to 2.5%.
+As the number of followers increases to between 35K and 50K, the engagement drops by more than 50% to 2.5%.
 As the number of followers increases to between 50K and 500K, the engagement rate further drops to 1.5%.
 There is a minor increase in engagement rate for influencers who have the following of more than 750K to a 1.6%.

 A similar study by HelloSociety also shows that the average engagement rate for influencers is 3.8%.
 Which increases to 4.3% during the holiday season.
-This affects those brands that look forward to promote their brands during holiday seasons like Christmas, New Year, and Halloween along with many others.
+This affects those brands that look forward to promoting their brands during holiday seasons like Christmas, New Year, and Halloween along with many others.